Moist, dairy free lemon blueberry cake made with healthier ingredients and topped with my favorite lemon coconut cream icing.

 - Open the coconut milk from the bottom end and pour out the clear liquid.
 Save the thick cream and pour it into a bowl or the bowl of a standing mixer.

-- Whip the coconut cream with the powdered sugar, lemon zest, and vanilla until thick and creamy.
+- Whip the coconut cream with the powdered sugar, lemon zest, and vanilla until thick and creamy, about 1 minute.

 - Place the first layer on a plate or cake stand, bottom side up.
 Make about a half inch layer of icing and lay the next layer on top, bottom side up again.